 - Cool in the pan for 15 minutes then remove the bread from the pan and let it cool on a wire rack.

-You can used canned sweet potatoes if you can find them.
+- You can use canned sweet potatoes if you can find them.

-If you cook them in the microwave, stab them with a fork a few times and cook them in the oven for 6 to 10 minutes or until they are soft.
+- If you cook them in the microwave, stab them with a fork a few times and cook them in the microwave for 6 to 10 minutes or until they are soft.

-If you want to cook them on the stovetop, peel them first then slice them into quarters.
-Toss them in a pot of boiling water for 5 to 8 minutes then drain them and let them and pat them dry with paper towels.
+- If you want to cook them on the stovetop, peel them first then slice them into quarters.
+Toss them in a pot of boiling water for 5 to 8 minutes then drain them and pat them dry with paper towels.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.